 At the close of the 1933 season, Branch Rickey came calling.
 Rickey, the general manager of the St. Louis Cardinals, had an offer for the Nebraska State League.
 He would give the league $2,000 if he could take eight players – two from each team in the four-team circuit.
 Gutteridge was one of them.
 The league agreed, and Gutteridge was on his way to the major leagues as a St. Louis Cardinal.

 As with many other players, Gutteridge’s relationship with Rickey was colored by money.
-He spent seven years in the Cardinals system in the majors and minors (1934-1940) before being let go after the 1940 season.
+He spent eight years in the Cardinals system in the majors and minors (1934-1941) before being let go after the 1941 season.
 As Gutteridge put it, “When Rickey was done with you, you were out.”

 He and Helen were married after the 1933 season.
 He reported to the big-league camp in 1934, but spent the next three seasons in the minor leagues.
 In 1934 he played with the Houston Buffaloes in the Class A Texas League; in 1935 he began a two-year stint with the Columbus Red Birds in the Double-A American Association.
 In September 1936, Gutteridge came up to the Cardinals, playing in his first game on September 7.
 He got into 23 games and hit .319, driving in 16 runs.
 He’d made his mark and the next year became the regular third baseman for the Cardinals, but he never hit for as high an average again.
 During his 12-year career, Gutteridge hit .256 with 1,075 hits and 39 home runs.
 He remained in the big leagues until 1948.